What causes black hairy tongue?

 How do you get rid of black hairy tongue?

 Be sure to practice good oral hygiene and brush your teeth (and tongue) twice a day.
-Discontinuation of the causative agent, such as medications, may be needed.
-Always speak with your healthcare provider before stopping a prescribed medication.
+Discontinuation of the agent that is causing the discoloration, such as medications, may be needed.
+Always speak with your healthcare provider before stopping a prescribed or recommended medication.

 Visit your dentist regularly and maintain a well-balanced diet.
 Talk to your doctor to see if any of your medications may be the cause.
 If your symptoms do not improve, contact your healthcare provider for further evaluation.